-- Menu items that are displayed in gray are not currently available. - While pressing ► generally has the same effect as pressing [®], there are some cases in which selection can only be made by pressing [®]. - To exit the menus and return to shooting mode, press the shutter-release button halfway (CD 39).
+- While pressing > generally has the same effect as pressing , there are some cases in which selection can only be made by pressing $\Theta$ . - To exit the menus and return to shooting mode, press the shutter-release button halfway (CD 39).